SAFCSP-Team/breadth-first-search-project/README.md

 ## Problem

-Create `breadthFirstSearch` function to perform a breadth-first traversal of a binary tree.
+Create `breadthFirstSearch` function to perform a breadth-first search of a binary tree.

 ## Implementation